alist-org/docs/docs/guide/README.md

 ### What's this

-A file list program that supports multiple storage, and supports web browsing and webdav, powered by gin and React.
-English documents are translated using Google.You can click the `Edit this page` button below to help improve the translation
+A file list program that supports multiple storage, and supports web browsing and webdav, powered by gin and Solidjs.

 ### Support storage